AlekSi/snailgun/README.markdown

 Case 2: Rails app
 -----------------

-When using Rails or Merb, snailgun will start a process preloaded for the `test` environment only unless told otherwise.
+When using Rails, snailgun will start a process preloaded for the `test` environment only unless told otherwise.

 You need to edit `config/environments/test.rb` and set